SMTP

 With known service

-SMTP_SERVICE – A supported email service from this list
+SMTP_SERVICE – A supported email service from the list below

 SMTP_USERNAME – The username for the mail server